minasmz/identifying_obesity_factors/README.md

 ## Finding rules and their importance
-First of all, the patients and visit level data from Atheana health aggregated and all the data one-hot encoded.
+First of all, the patients and visit level data from Athenahealth aggregated and all the data one-hot encoded.
 For privacy issue, the data is omitted from the repository.

 To apply subgroup discovery method to generate rules in two levels of medication(low-level) and visit(high-level) in the [main.py](main.py)